 Following accepted mathematical convention, the number 1 is not held to be a prime number.

 The remainder of the user manual is in the following sections:

-How to obtain the software: A fully-functional version of the Factorizer software is available for free download from this website.
-Click on the following link to go to a web page with further information:Download Factorizer ...
+Trial version: A copy of the Factorizer software is available for free download from this website for the purpose of evaluation.
+Click on the following link for further information:Download Factorizer ...

 Price and ordering: The price for a single-user license is given at Purchase a User License.
 An activation key is required in order to make the trial version permanently fully functional, and can be obtained immediately (or soon after) your purchase.